-Currently, Jim is working on the final edits of his novel GALILEE and several new stories.
-He leads workshops in short fiction that he created for the Writers Center in Bethesda and volunteers as a mentor for the Veteran’s Writing Project, a forum for veterans to receive help for ongoing works.
+Currently, Jim is assembling a second collection of stories, working on the final edits of his novel GALILEE and trying to advance several new stories.
+He leads workshops in short fiction at the Writers Center in Bethesda, MD and mentors for the Veteran’s Writing Project, a forum for veterans to receive help with works in progress.
 He remains an active member of two fiction collaboratives.
-The first is a twenty-year-old critique group that meets once each month to discuss their work.
-The other is a social networking lunch group, also meeting once a month, called Takoma Writers.
-He has served as a short fiction judge for the Bethesda Literary Fair’s fiction contest, lectured on short stories with fellow writer James Mathews at the Second Saturdays Lecture Series produced by David Brosch, read at various venues including the now defunct legendary Olssen’s Books in Washington, DC; Hemphill Galleries and the Writers Center as well as serving as a presenter at the 2014 Gaithersburg Book Festival.
-The newest addition to the family he loves is a small terrier named Lily.
+The first is the previously mentioned twenty-two-year-old critique group that meets once each month to discuss their work.
+The other is a social networking lunch group, also meeting once a month.
+He has served as a short fiction judge for the Bethesda Magazine’s fiction contest, lectured on short stories with fellow writer James Mathews at the Second Saturdays Lecture Series produced by David Brosch, read at various venues including the now defunct but legendary Olssen’s Books in Washington, DC; Hemphill Galleries and the Writers Center as well as serving as a presenter at the 2014 Gaithersburg Book Festival.
+The newest addition to his communal family is a small terrier named Lily.
+She is most welcome.